Staggered Crossing: Breakup

 The band reunited to open for Blue Rodeo at the Nepean National Equestrian Park on August 21, 2010.
 Ben Spivak played keyboards.

 The band also performed at the Horseshoe Tavern in Toronto on December 3, 2011, as part of the long-standing Christmas show: 'StagXmas Bash'.

 Bruce Adamson died December 15, 2015, in Toronto.

 Drummer Jeremy Elliott and Singer/Guitarist Julian Taylor now perform & record as part of the Julian Taylor Band, and have released two albums: 'Tech Noir' in 2014, and the double album 'Desert Star' on Aporia Records in 2016.

-For one night only on April 20, 2020, the surviving members will take the stage at Lees Palace as the support act for their friend and former label mate, J. Englishman to celebrate the 20th Anniversary celebration of his debut album.
+For one night only on April 20, 2020, the surviving members took the stage at Lees Palace as the support act for their friend and former label mate, J. Englishman to celebrate the 20th Anniversary celebration of his debut album.